patrickmoreauxp/islandbridge_river_police/README.md

 > KEEP out of the middle of the river

 Unfortuantely, we often have quite poor 'steerspeople' in Islandbridge.
-So, the purpose of this repo is to use Strava GPS data to allow people to evaluate their own steering (and expose the worst offenders).
+So, the purpose of this repo is to use enforce Rule 3 by allowing rowers to evaluate their own steering (~~and to expose the worst offenders muahaha~~).

 ## Demo Output
 ![Islandbridge Police - Infringment Locations](https://github.com/patrickmoreauxp/islandbridge_river_police/blob/master/data/infringement_locations.gif)